rsickles/Card/README.md

 * App Logo
 * ~~Function to cascade delete from function table to card table~~ (Ben)
 * "Forward" Card?
+*  Send to mutiple recepients (ryan)
+*  Using core data to store info and caching images

 ### UX
 * Cards designed